Rohini Khadilkar

 Rohini Khadilkar (born 1 April 1963 in Mumbai) is a chess player holding the title of Woman International Master (WIM).
 She has won the Indian women's championship five times and the Asian women's championship twice.

-She was the first female chess player to receive the Arjuna Award in 1980.
+She was the first female chess player to compete in the Indian Chess Championship in 1976, and the first to receive the Arjuna Award in 1980.

 She is the youngest of the three Khadilkar sisters - named Vasanti, Jayashri, and Rohini - all of whom excelled at chess.
-Their father, Nilkanth Khadilkar (1934-2019), was a famous journalist in Marathi language based near Mumbai, and all three sisters were helping run the newspaper 'Nava Kal' founded by their father at the time of his death.
-The family's association with literature goes all the way back to Marathi playwright Krishnaji Prabhakar Khadilkar (1872-1948), who was the great-grandfather to the sisters.
+Their father, Nilkanth Khadilkar (1934–2019), was a famous journalist in Marathi language based near Mumbai, and all three sisters were helping run the newspaper 'Nava Kal' founded by their father at the time of his death.
+The family's association with literature goes all the way back to Marathi playwright Krishnaji Prabhakar Khadilkar (1872–1948), who was the great-grandfather to the sisters.

 Chess career

 Women's competitions

 Khadilkar became national women's chess champion in 1976 at the age of 13 and was the first to win that championship in three consecutive years.
 She has held the title on five occasions: